gotsunami/gitlab-copy/README.md

 to

 - have tokens for all users involved
-- add related users as members of the target project beforehand (with at lest a *Reporter* permission)
+- add related users as members of the target project beforehand (with at least a *Reporter* permission)
 - add a `users` entry into the `to` target section:

 ```yaml